-Welcome Gardens! brings newcomers and local residents together to grow food in household and community gardens.
+Welcome Gardens brings newcomers and local residents together to grow food in household and community gardens.
 Participants receive and share resources to help start their food gardens, attend learning workshops and tours and connect with local agricultural initiatives.

 Participants are new and experienced gardeners, helping each other by exchanging horticultural knowledge and sharing resources while building a community of growers!

 If you would like to be a Welcome Gardens participant, are seeking or offering garden space, or would like to know more about our food gardens community, please email email@example.com .
 All levels of skills and experience welcome!

 Come join us in growing and learning